-The educational objectives of the Electrical Engineering Department undergraduate program are to enable graduates to
+The educational objectives of the Electrical Engineering Department undergraduate program are to enable graduates to do the following:

-- Be successful in understanding, formulating, analyzing and solving a variety of electrical engineering problems. - Be successful in designing a variety of engineering systems, products or experiments.
+- Be successful in understanding, formulating, analyzing and solving a variety of electrical engineering problems. - Be successful in designing a variety of engineering systems, products or experi- - Be successful in careers and/or graduate study in engineering or other areas such as business, medicine and law. - Have the ability to assume leadership and entrepreneurial positions.

-- Be successful in careers and/or graduate study in engineering or other areas such as business, medicine and law. - Have the ability to assume leadership and entrepreneurial positions. - Successfully function and effectively communicate, both individually and in multidisciplinary teams. - Understand the importance of lifelong learning, ethics and professional accountability.
+- Successfully function and effectively communicate both individually and in multidisciplinary teams. - Understand the importance of lifelong learning, ethics and professional accountability.

-The Electrical Engineering Department undergraduate program outcomes as related to the above educational objectives are as follows:
+The Electrical Engineering Department undergraduate student outcomes as related to the above educational objectives are as follows:

-All graduates of the electrical engineering program are expected to have
+All graduates of the electrical engineering program are expected to have the following:

-- a) An ability to apply knowledge of mathematics, science and engineering. - b) An ability to design and conduct experiments, as well as to analyze and interpret data. - c) An ability to design a system, component or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability. - d) An ability to function on multidisciplinary teams. - e) An ability to identify, formulate and solve engineering problems. - f) An understanding of professional and ethical responsibility. - g) An ability to communicate effectively. - h) The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context. - i) A recognition of the need for, and an ability to engage in, lifelong learning. - j) A knowledge of contemporary issues. - k) An ability to use the techniques, skills and modern engineering tools necessary for engineering practice.
+- a) The ability to apply knowledge of mathematics, science and engineering. - b) The ability to design and conduct experiments, as well as to analyze and interpret data. - c) The ability to design a system, component or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability. - d) The ability to function on multidisciplinary teams. - e) The ability to identify, formulate and solve engineering problems. - f) An understanding of professional and ethical responsibility. - g) The ability to communicate effectively. - h) The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context. - i) The recognition of the need for and the ability to engage in lifelong learning. - A knowledge of contemporary issues. - k) The ability to use the techniques, skills and modern engineering tools necessary for engineering practice.